elementor/elementor/README.md

 ## Changelog ##

+### 1.9.2 - 2018-01-16 ###
+* Tweak: Improved querying for revisions to reduce load time on posts with lots of revisions
+* Tweak: Added new notifications when connection with the server is lost and on server errors
+* Fix: Autosave now show only Elementor data ([#3144](https://github.com/pojome/elementor/issues/3144))
+* Fix: Show correct post content in autosave
+* Fix: Preview Changes button now uses `wp_preview_url()`
+* Fix: Typography settings not showing correctly in some cases ([#3145](https://github.com/pojome/elementor/issues/3145))
+* Fix: Group control with conditions (#3182)
+* Fix: Import template in some configurations by checking if `ZipArchive` class is exists
+* Fix: Tooltip flickering in the responsive mode button ([#3151](https://github.com/pojome/elementor/issues/3151))

 ### 1.9.1 - 2018-01-10 ###
 * Fix: Conflict between responsive control and group control popup ([#3130](https://github.com/pojome/elementor/issues/3130))
 * Fix: Color picker handle lag